-What are Emotionally Healthy Relationships?
+What Are Emotionally Healthy Relationships?

-Emotionally healthy relationships are vital to our mental and emotional health.
+Emotionally healthy relationships are vital to our mental wellbeing and emotional health.
 Positive psychologist, Christopher Peterson, referring love and relationship research, asserts that “good relationships with others may be the single most important source of life satisfaction and emotional well-being.”

 We are social creatures (yes, even introverts), and we need relationships and social support to thrive.
 Supportive relationships—those that involve trust, empathy, caring, and nurturing—are linked to good health, including emotional health, because they are protective factors against stress and problems big and small.

 Emotionally healthy relationships can happen with anyone in our lives, from romantic partners to family members to friends to coworkers or others with whom we associate regularly.
 Emotionally healthy relationships are those relationships in our lives that are positive and boost both people.
 Such relationships make people feel glad for the connection.

 Qualities of Emotionally Healthy Relationships

 What is it about these good relationships that make them emotionally healthy?
 Emotionally healthy relationships possess certain defining qualities.
 Not every single quality has to be present in order for a relationship to be healthy, but a significant number of them should be.
 The more positive traits a relationship has, the stronger and healthier it is.

 This list highlights what an emotionally healthy relationship is.
 These relationships are marked by:

 - A sense of “us” rather than “me”